raj23manj/springBoot/jokesapp/README.md

   * mvn install (to build and compile )
   * mvn spring-boot:run (this command will the app in apache tomcat servlet container like rails s)

-# Running compiler jar files from other Location
+# Running compiler jar/war files from other Location
   * java -jar mobile-app-ws-0.0.1-SNAPSHOT.jar

 # Archiving Applications as Jar/War